 How Long Can Drug Tests Detect Marijuana?

 Since they’re lipophilic, cannabinoids have a significantly longer elimination half-life compared to other recreational drugs.
-In addition, detection times depend on what kind of drug test you’re taking.
+In addition, detection times depend on what type of drug test you’re taking.

 There are eight main testing methods to detect recent use.
-We’ll describe the most common types of drug testing with corresponding length of time, during which they can detect positive THC concentrations in your body.
+We’ll describe the most common types of drug testing, along with corresponding length of time during which they can detect positive THC concentrations in your body.

 How Long Does Weed Stay in Your Saliva?